mimiframework/Mimi.jl/docs/src/howto/howto_5.md

 ```
 where `MimiFUND.get_model` includes the call `set_dimension!(m, time, 1950:3000)`.

-**Now we want to change the `time` dimension to be 1765 to 3000.** Before we do so, note some important rules and precautions.
+#### Now we want to change the `time` dimension to be 1765 to 3000:

+Before we do so, note some important rules and precautions.
 These are in place to avoid unexpected behavior, complications, or incorrect results caused by our under-the-hood assumptions, but if a use case arises where they are a problem please get in touch on the [forum](https://forum.mimiframework.org) and we can help you out.

 - The new time dimension cannot start later than the original time dimension.
 - The new time dimension cannot end before the start of the original time dimension ie. it cannot completely exclude all times in the original time dimension